World Athletics defends warm-up logistics in Tokyo after criticism

 World Athletics has underscored its commitment to the “athlete experience” after some competitors at the world championships in Tokyo – including Olympic champion Keely Hodgkinson – criticised the warm-up logistics.

-Yoyogi Park, where the main warm-up facility is located, is a two-and-half-kilometre drive from Japan National Stadium, a bus journey the PA news agency understands takes about 15 minutes on average.
+Yoyogi Park, where the main warm-up facility is located, is a two-and-half-kilometre drive from Japan National Stadium – a bus journey the PA news agency understands takes about 15 minutes on average, a set-up World Athletics president Lord Sebastian Coe has admitted “isn’t perfect”.

 Final call for competitors to catch the bus, PA understands, is scheduled for 50 minutes to an hour before the start of an event.